 If you have under 20 employees, the change negotiations will not apply to you.
 However, before dismissal, you must provide your employees with an explanation of the reasons and alternatives for dismissal and inform them of the employment services available to them

-The change security operating model includes
+The transition security operating model includes

-Change security includes obligations that apply to you as an employer.
+Transition security includes obligations that apply to you as an employer.
 The obligations depend on the number of your subordinates and the number of people you are about to dismiss.

-Restructuring protection for those aged 55 or over includes
+Transition security for those aged 55 or over includes

 If you intend to dismiss at least ten employees, you must prepare an action plan to promote employment together with your personnel.
 This must be prepared when the cooperation procedure begins.